BeeStation/BeeStation-Hornet/README.md

 The SQL backend requires a MariaDB server running 10.2 or later.
 MySQL is not supported but MariaDB is a drop in replacement for MySQL.
 SQL is required for the library, stats tracking, admin notes, and job-only bans, among other features, mostly related to server administration.
 Your server details go in `/config/dbconfig.txt`, and the SQL schema is in `/SQL/beestation_schema.sql`.

-More detailed setup instructions are located here: https://wiki.beestation13.com/view/Downloading_the_source_code#Setting_up_the_database
+More detailed setup instructions are located here: https://wiki.beestation13.com/view/Working_with_the_database#Database_Setup

-If you are setting up a database for local testing use, you can find instructions here: https://github.com/BeeStation/BeeStation-Hornet/wiki/Local-Database-Setup

 ## WEB/CDN RESOURCE DELIVERY